 Supervisor-Employee Contact.
 Your supervisor will be required to maintain contact with you while out on Workers’ Compensation Leave.

-CorVel Contact.
-WCU and CorVel are in constant contact concerning your workers’ compensation case.
-You are always welcome to call the claims adjuster at CorVel to discuss the status of your claim.
-You may reach CorVel at 1-800-275-8130.
+Cannon Cochran Management Services, Inc. (CCMSI) Contact.
+WCU and CCMSI are in constant contact concerning your workers’ compensation case.
+You are always welcome to call the claims adjuster to discuss the status of your claim.
+You may reach CCMSI at 1-888-596-8771.